exosite-garage/msp430_cc3000_smartconfig/README.md

   muRata CC3000 module - LBWA1ZZVK7 Rev 2.0

 ================================================================================
-Quick Start
+Quick Start (Program Kit with Binary Image and Get Running in 5 Minutes)
 ================================================================================
 1) Download the repository containing this readme file (msp430_cc3000_smartconfig) and extract to a folder of your choosing

-2) Go to the folder flashtool and install the flashtool.msi
+2) Go to the folder "flashtool" and install the applicaiton "flashtool.msi"

 3) Attach the FRAM board to your PC via the mini-USB connector, make sure the CC3000 module is on the devkit

-4) If you never update the CC3000 driver patch, open Start -> All Programs -> flashtool, then run download_cc3000_patch_programmer_driver
+4) If you have never updated the CC3000's driver patch, open Start -> All Programs -> flashtool, and run "download_cc3000_patch_programmer_driver"

-5) If you never update the CC3000 firmware patch, Open Start -> All Programs -> flashtool, then run download_cc3000_patch_programmer_firmware
+5) If you have never updated the CC3000's firmware patch, Open Start -> All Programs -> flashtool, and run "download_cc3000_patch_programmer_firmware"

-6) Open Start -> All Programs -> flashtool, then run download_exosite_demo
+6) Open Start -> All Programs -> flashtool, and run "download_exosite_demo"

-7) Open a browser and go to https://ti.exosite.com and sign-up if you don't already have an account
+7) Open a browser and go to https://ti.exosite.com .
+Login or sign-up (if you don't already have an account)

-8) In the TI Portal, add a new MSP430 + CC3000 device, enter the MAC address from the sticker on the WiFi module.
+8) In the TI Portal, add a new MSP430 + CC3000 device, and enter the MAC address from the sticker on the WiFi module.

-9) Press S1 until LED6 starts blinking.
-Refer http://processors.wiki.ti.com/index.php/CC3000_Wi-Fi_MSP430_FRAM_Getting_Started_Guide_Using_Smart_Config
-    to config WiFi AP.
+9) In order to pair the device with your WiFi Access Point, press and hold S1 until LED6 starts blinking (this enters Smart Config mode).
+You will need to follow the instructions at http://processors.wiki.ti.com/index.php/CC3000_Wi-Fi_MSP430_FRAM_Getting_Started_Guide_Using_Smart_Config to download and install an application for iOS or Android to configure the CC3000.
+This only needs to be done once for a given Access Point.

 10) Verify LED1, followed by LED2, LED3 and finally LED4 all come on
 - LED1 is a "communications with WiFi module is working" indicator